 So dear mama friend get yourself a schedule.
 Plan your chores, shopping, outings, playdates,self-care, etc. If you need ideas for a cleaning schedule you can check mine out here.

-Staying motivated with personal Goals
+6. Stay motivated with personal goals

 Goal setting can create wonders and help you thrive as a stay at home mom.
 Those negative nelly thoughts of “Am I just a mom” go right out the window.